Esbit 5-Piece Lightweight Trekking Cooking Set W/ Brass

 Starting off our list on an exceptional note, you have a five-piece set that comes with everything you’ll ever need out on the trail to get an excellent simmer going.
 The 985MI pot comes with a volume indicator so you know when you’re running low on denatured alcohol.
 Everything comes ready to stash away in a small mesh bag to avoid losing components, as well.

-Your brass alcohol burner comes with two cook pots, a stand, a solid fuel base, and the carry bag.
+Esbit 5-Piece Lightweight Trekking Cooking Set comes with two cook pots, a stand, a solid fuel base, and the carry bag.
 Pots are made of lightweight anodized aluminum for maximum portability (and they clean pretty damn easy, as well).
 The total weight of this set is 15oz, leaving you with a compact storage assembly and a quick way to light up the night when you’re out on the trail.
+You may also like some of the best cooking tripods from our list, so check them out.

 Alcohol burner is made of brass